mjhea0/blog/content/python-cli-tool-comparison.md

     greet(name, greeting, caps)
 ```

 Now, to get this out of the way my personal go-to library is click.
-I have been using it on large multi-command complex interfaces for the last year.
+I have been using it on large, multi-command, complex interfaces for the last year.
 (Credit goes to [@kwbeam](https://twitter.com/kwbeam) for introducing me to click).
 I prefer the decorator approach and think it lends a very clean, composable interface.
-That being said, let's evaluate each option.
+That being said, let's evaluate each option fairly.

 ### arparse

 **Arparse is the standard library (included with Python) for creating command-line utilities.** For that fact alone it is arguably the most used of the tools examined here.
 Argparse is also very simple to use as lots of *magic* (implicit work that happens behind the scenes) is used to construct the interface.
-For example both arguments and options are defined using the `add_arguments` method, argparse figures our which is which behind the scenes.
+For example both arguments and options are defined using the `add_arguments` method and argparse figures out which is which behind the scenes.

 ### docopt

-**If you think writing documentation is great, docopt is for you!** In addition docopt has implementations for [many other languages](https://github.com/docopt) meaning you can learn one tool and use it across many languages.
+**If you think writing documentation is great, docopt is for you!** In addition docopt has implementations for [many other languages](https://github.com/docopt) meaning you can learn one library and use it across many languages.
 The downside of docopt is that it is very structured in the way you have to define your command-line interface.
 (Some might say this is a good thing!)

 ### click